 - Determine general health

 - Assess fitness level for specific sports

-What are the advantages of mass preparticipation screening evaluations?
+What are the advantages of mass pre-participation evaluations?

 These evaluations are less expensive.
-Multiple specialists can be involved (athletic trainers, physical therapists, orthopaedic surgeons, family physicians, pediatricians); these individuals have a special interest in sports medicine.
+Multiple specialists can be involved, such as athletic trainers, physical therapists, orthopaedic surgeons, family doctors, and pediatricians who have a special interest in sports medicine.

 The medical history is the cornerstone of any medical evaluation.
-A complete history will identify approximately 75% of problems affecting athletes.
+A complete history will identify about 75 percent of problems affecting athletes.
 To increase the information obtained, the athlete and parent should complete the history together before the examination.
 The recommended baseline history includes the following general information:

 - Medical conditions and diseases